Yitzhak Shamir: Electoral defeat and retirement

 Shamir was defeated by Yitzhak Rabin's Labour in the 1992 election.
 He stepped down from the Likud leadership in March 1993 but remained a member of the Knesset until the 1996 election.
 For some time, Shamir was a critic of his Likud successor, Benjamin Netanyahu, as being too indecisive in dealing with the Arabs.
 Shamir went so far as to resign from the Likud in 1998 and endorse Herut, a right-wing splinter movement led by Benny Begin, which later joined the National Union during the 1999 election.
 After Netanyahu was defeated, Shamir returned to the Likud fold and supported Ariel Sharon in the 2001 election.
+He was placed honorary 120th last spot on the Likud list in the 2003 Israeli legislative election.
 Subsequently, in his late eighties, Shamir ceased making public comments.

 Illness and death

 In 2004, Shamir's health declined, with the progression of his Alzheimer's disease, and he was moved to a nursing home.
 The government turned down a request by the family to finance his stay at the facility.

-Shamir died on the morning of June 30, 2012, at a nursing home in Tel Aviv where he had spent the last few years as a result of the Alzheimer's disease he had suffered since the mid-1990s.
+Shulamit Shamir died on July 29, 2011.
+Less than a year later, Yitzhak Shamir died on the morning of June 30, 2012, at a nursing home in Tel Aviv where he had spent the last few years as a result of the Alzheimer's disease he had suffered since the mid-1990s.
 He was given a state funeral, which took place on July 2 at Mount Herzl, Jerusalem, and was buried beside his wife, Shulamit, who had died the previous year.
 As his body was lying in state Speaker of the Knesset Reuven Rivlin laid a wreath on his coffin and said:

 Shamir was buried at Mount Herzl.